Sustainable Housing Practices from Traditional Indian Culture

-India’s traditional practices on housing have always been implemented considering sustainability.
-Using local eco-friendly building material, adoption of energy-efficient processes and design that is appropriate to the local weather is how houses were made earlier.
+India’s traditional housing practices have always been implemented with the consideration of sustainability.
+Using local eco-friendly building materials, adopting energy-efficient processes, and designing appropriately for the local weather are how houses were historically constructed.

-The houses were envisioned and made in the form of communities living together ready to help each other in need.
-They always considered utilizing sunlight, heat, wind, and local materials before building houses.
-Traditionally, and especially in the rural context, the priority was not only to fulfill shelter needs but also to share space for other living forms like plants, medicinal herbs, and domestic animals.
+Houses were envisioned and made as communities living together, ready to help each other in need.
+Before building homes, they always considered utilizing sunlight, heat, wind, and local materials.
+Traditionally, and especially in the rural context, the priority was to fulfill shelter needs and share space for other living forms like plants, medicinal herbs, and domestic animals.

-This blog post has tried to cover many of India’s sustainable traditional practices for housing with the hope to motivate the readers to become sustainable citizens of the world.
+This blog post has tried to cover many of India’s sustainable traditional practices for housing to motivate readers to become sustainable citizens of the world.

 The Indian Science of Architecture – Vastu shastra

-Vastu shastra is a traditional system of architecture originating in India which has scientific principles on design, layout, measurements, ground preparation, space arrangement, and spatial geometry which should be implemented in a certain way before and after building a house.
+Vastu shastra is a traditional system of architecture originating in India that has scientific principles on design, layout, measurements, ground preparation, space arrangement, and spatial geometry, which should be implemented in a certain way before and after building a house.
 It takes into account the five sacred elements – earth, wind, water, fire, and space.

 Traditional Green Buildings

-Constructions in the current times use concrete that is sourced from far distances.
-Concrete has become the major component of buildings giving rise to several factors that affect climate change.
-The cement industry causes severe pollution, sand mining affects rivers adversely, and the mining industry causes the destruction of vast areas of forest land – all these pollute and create health risks.
+Construction currently uses concrete that is sourced from far distances.
+Concrete has become the major component of buildings, giving rise to several factors that affect climate change.
+The cement industry causes severe pollution, sand mining affects rivers adversely, and the mining industry causes the destruction of vast areas of forest land—all these pollute and create health risks.

 Dhajji Dewari from Himachal Pradesh and Jammu & Kashmir